-In relation to expenditure, a sensible level of controls protects the charity and individual trustees by providing evidence of a process to mitigate any charge of failing to protect our funds.
+In relation to general expenses, a sensible level of controls protects the charity and individual trustees by providing evidence we are properly protecting the charity's assets.
+We have set certain thresholds for payments, as follows:

-Our policy is that expenses above £250 require prior Committee majority approval (which may be my email rather than waiting for the next meeting).
-A minimum of two quotations must be obtained for items of expense likely to exceed £1,000.
-For larger projects likely to exceed £5,000, a minimum of three quotations must be obtained.
+- Expenses above [£500] require prior Committee majority approval (which, if under £1,000, may be my email rather than waiting for the next meeting). - Two quotations are required for items of expense or services likely to exceed [£2,500]. - For larger projects likely to exceed [£5,000], a minimum of three quotations must be obtained.